William L. Shirer: Prewar years

 As a journalist, Shirer covered the strengthening one-party rule in Nazi Germany from August 1934, reporting on Adolf Hitler's peacetime triumphs such as the return of the Saarland to Germany and the remilitarization of the Rhineland.

 Shirer at first worked for the Berlin bureau of Universal Service, one of William Randolph Hearst's two wire services.
 In Berlin Diary, Shirer described this move as going from "bad to Hearst".
 When Universal Service folded in August 1937, Shirer was first taken on as second man by Hearst's other wire service, International News Service, then laid off a few weeks later.

 On the day when Shirer received two weeks' notice from INS, he received a wire from Edward R. Murrow, European manager of Columbia Broadcasting System, suggesting that the two meet.
-A few days later in Berlin, as he recounts in The Nightmare Years, Murrow offered Shirer a job subject to an audition—a "trial broadcast"—to let CBS directors and vice presidents in New York judge Shirer's voice.
+A few days later in Berlin, as he recounts in The Nightmare Years, Murrow offered Shirer a job subject to an audition – a "trial broadcast" – to let CBS directors and vice presidents in New York judge Shirer's voice.
 Shirer feared that his reedy voice was unsuitable for radio, but he was hired.
 As European bureau chief, he set up headquarters in Vienna, a more central and more neutral spot than Berlin.
 His job was to arrange broadcasts, and early in his career he expressed disappointment at having to hire newspaper correspondents to do the broadcasting; at the time, CBS correspondents were prohibited from speaking on the radio.
-Shirer was thus the first of "Murrow's Boys", broadcast journalists who provided news coverage during World War II and afterward.
+Shirer was thus the first of the "Murrow's Boys" broadcast journalists who provided news coverage during World War II and afterward.